History of the Reynolds Mansion

 “My mother used to say that there are no strangers, only friends you haven’t met yet.
 She’s now in a maximum security twilight home in Australia.” ~Dame Edna Everage

-When Daniel Reynolds passed away in 1878 his son, William Taswell Reynolds inherited the home known as the Reynolds House and the remaining 140 acres, which was left with the estate.
-William Taswell married Mamie Spears in 1880 and they had 4 children including Robert Rice Reynolds, who was to become a U.S. Senator in the 1930″s.
+When Daniel Reynolds passed away in 1878 his son, William Taswell Reynolds inherited the historic Asheville home known as the Reynolds House and the remaining 140 acres, which was left with the estate.
+William Taswell married Mamie Spears in 1880 and they had 4 children including Robert Rice Reynolds, who was to become a U.S. Senator in the 1930’s.

 In 1890 William Taswell Reynolds sold the house and land to his younger brother, Natt Augustus Reynolds.
 William passed away in 1892 at the age of 42.
 Ten years later his wife Mamie Spears Reynolds married his brother, Natt Augustus Reynolds.

-In 1920′s the house was rented to an Elizabeth Smith who ran the house as an Osteopathic Sanitarium for about 5 years.
+In 1920’s the mansion was rented to an Elizabeth Smith who ran the house as an Osteopathic Sanitarium for about 5 years.

-In the early 1930′s Natt, “Gus” and Mamie moved back to the house, and helped raise 2 of the Senator Robert Reynolds children by his first wife, Frances, who had died of Typhoid Fever when the children, Frances and Robert Rice Reynolds II were less than 3 years old.
+In the early 1930’s Natt, “Gus” and Mamie moved back to the historic Asheville house and helped raise 2 of the Senator Robert Reynolds children by his first wife, Frances, who had died of Typhoid Fever when the children, Frances and Robert Rice Reynolds II were less than 3 years old.

 Mamie Spears Reynolds died in the 1940’s and Natt’s daughter, Adelene Reynolds Hall came to live in the Mansion with her father.
 She was married to Lawrence Hall and they had 3 children, Natt, Margaret & Annie.
 They ran the Hall Coal Yard and the house was referred to as the Hall house at that time.